Michigan State vs. Penn State NCAA Football Odds, Plays and Insights | November 27, 2021

 Penn State Stats and Trends

-- Penn State has played 11 games, with seven wins against the spread.
+- Penn State has seven wins against the spread in 11 games this year.

-- This season, the Nittany Lions have two against the spread wins in four games as an underdog of 1.5 points or more.
+- The Nittany Lions have covered the spread twice this year when underdogs by 1 point or more (in four chances).

-- Penn State's games this season have hit the over only two times in 11 opportunities (18.2%).
+- Penn State's games this season have hit the over on just two of 11 set point totals (18.2%).

-- Penn State is 4-1 against the spread and 5-0 overall in games when it scores more than 25.5 points.
+- When Penn State scores more than 25.5 points, it is 4-1 against the spread and 5-0 overall.

-- When Penn State piles up over 463.2 yards, the team is 1-1 against the spread and 2-0 overall.
+- In games that Penn State totals over 463.2 yards, the team is 1-1 against the spread and 2-0 overall.

 - The Nittany Lions have 11 giveaways this season, while the Spartans have 17 takeaways .